 ‘The Education Perfect English Championship is a 6-day online event celebrating learning and achievement in English.
 With approximately 40 000 participants each year, this is a great opportunity to inspire your students’ English learning while they compete on a global scale’.

-Competition previously held in early May.
+Register for access.
 Exact dates once these are advised.

 Short Story Competition for Australian School Children.
 ‘Entries are sought in four sections corresponding to different year groupings’.